-anchoring means the securing of a vessel to the bed of waters by means of an anchor, cable or other device, that is normally removed with the vessel when it leaves the anchorage.
+Anchoring means the securing of a vessel to the bed of waters by means of an anchor, cable or other device, that is normally removed with the vessel when it leaves the anchorage.

-beacon means a light or mark set up as a navigation mark or a warning to vessels.
+Beacon means a light or mark set up as a navigation mark or a warning to vessels.

-bodyboard also known as a boogie board.
-Means a short foam board usually ridden in a prone or kneeling position.
+Body board also known as a boogie board.
+Means a short foam board usually ridden in a prone or kneeling position and not designed to be ridden standing up.